Deepika-Sukhavasi/Deepika-Resume/README.md

 5. Innovative and adaptive
 6. Excellent analytical and critical thinking
 7. Professional interpersonal relationship skills
-8. Enthusiast and keen on learning new
+8. Enthusiast and keen on learning new subjects
 9. Fast paced working, highly competent and team player oriented

 Education Qualifications: